-Investment Justification Section VII: Impact
+Investment Justification Part VII: Impact

-Describe how the projects you propose in the IJ will mitigate known threats and vulnerabilities.
+Describe how the projects you propose in the IJ will mitigate known threats and vulnerabilities at the end of the Period of Performance.

 How will this investment of funds and equipment make your facility a safer place?